ahtalebi/NLP/README.md

 # NLP
 Classification and clustering.

-The data for this calculations r from kaggle: https://www.kaggle.com/code/martinkk5575/language-detection/input
+The dataset for this calculation is coming from: https://www.kaggle.com/code/martinkk5575/language-detection/input